 If you follow the road around the island it would take around 45 minutes.
 To rent a bike it costs around IDR 50,000 (or $3.5USD) per day.
 A horse cart, otherwise known as a “cidomo”, costs around IDR 100,000-150,00 (or $7-$10USD).

 Other Routes from Bali to the Gili Islands

 Additionally, there are other ports in Bali you can depart from, although Padang Bai will be the quickest boat ride.
 There are daily boat transfers from Serangan, Sanur and Lembongan (the closest Nusa island off the east coast of Bali).
 If these ports are closer to your accommodation, you may want to consider these routes.

-NOTE: Again, many of these routes have been cancelled because of the season and the August 2018 earthquakes.
+NOTE: Again, many of these routes have been cancelled because of Covid.
 Be sure to confirm the timetables with an agent or your accommodation.

 Slow Boat to Gili Trawangan from Bali/Lombok to the Gili Islands

 If the water is too choppy, some or none of the boat companies will run.
 In this case, or if you’re looking to take the cheapest transport option available, you can take the “slow boat”.
 There is a local ferry that leaves every 60 to 90 minutes daily from Bali to Lombok.
 The catch is that it’s quite a longer journey at around four to six hours one way.
 It’s also not as comfortable (you might not even get a seat), and usually more crowded.
 Not exactly for the faint of heart but it’ll probably wind up being quite an adventurous story to tell (or perhaps an incredibly long, boring one).